saumyatrivedi14/Finding_Lane_Lines/writeup_template.md

 ### 1. Pipeline Steps Explained

-First it takes the raw image as shown below.
+* First it takes the raw image as shown below.

 ![alt text][image1]

+* Using RGB to HSL color space conversion, Yellow shades are filtered out as shown in figure below.

+![alt text][image2]

+* Same way, filter out the white lanes in an image.

+![alt text][image3]

+* Combining both these images, will give both yellow and white lanes in an image.

+![alt text][image4]

 ### 2. Identify potential shortcomings with your current pipeline